 If you’d like to send a message to a friend or loved one, please send a text or voicemail to the patient experience team, who will pass on your message (in the form of a handwritten card).

 Simply call or text 07525 968409, along with the name of the patient and their location (if known)

 Or send your text and/or a photo by email to: firstname.lastname@example.org

 Please include: relatives’ name, patient name, date of birth, and ward name (if known)

 We hope this helps you let your loved ones know you are thinking of them.

-We know this is a challenging time and we thank you for playing your part to keep our patients, colleagues and our community safe.
+We know this is a challenging time and all of us at Somerset NHS Foundation Trust thank you for playing your part in keeping our patients, colleagues and community safe.